 Reason Learns to Serve

-They started choosing musical material on their own, mixing musical styles in any way that pleased them.
-They searched for whatever ideas and combinations of ideas struck them as exciting and emotionally engaging.
+They began pushing musical ideas on their own, mixing musical styles as they pleased.
+They presented me with whatever ideas and combinations of ideas struck them as exciting and emotionally engaging.
 And, as they unmasked their pent-up passions, they began relentlessly pushing me to make my music more direct, immediate, and emotionally expressive.

 And I have.
-Despite my initial intellectual misgivings, within a few years I realized that my “muses” (as well as my inner beasts and daemons) metaphorically represent my deepest aesthetic preferences, and as a result I was composing music that I found far more compelling and expressive.
+Despite my initial intellectual misgivings, within a few years I realized my “muses” (and my inner beasts and daemons) metaphorically represent my deepest aesthetic preferences, and as a result I was composing music I found more compelling.
 So, to let my unconscious and conscious mental processes work in harmony, I’ve embraced a flexible viewpoint that values both spontaneity and painstaking shaping of details and form.

-Thus began a process of composing that I continue to find mysterious and unpredictable, but also exciting and often playful.
-I don’t pretend to fully understand how it works, but at least I’ve learned to sense when the interactions between my unconscious and conscious processes feel vibrant.
+I find composing this way mysterious and unpredictable, but also exciting and spirited.
+I don’t pretend to understand how it works, but at least I’ve learned to sense when the interactions between my unconscious and conscious processes seem vibrant.